timondev/snowflakes/README.md

 ### `Snowflake.generate(): bigint`

-Generates a unique 64-bit Snowflake ID.
+Generates a unique 64-bit ID.

 - **Returns**: A `bigint` representing the unique ID.
 - **Throws**: `RangeError` if the increment limit (16,384) is exceeded for the current millisecond.